- About FIU MUN

 FIU MUN is Florida International University's very own Model United Nations competitive program.
-It is supported by Student Government Association, Office of Dean of the College of Arts and Sciences, and SIPA’s Department of Politics and International Relations.
-The FIU Model United Nations Program is an international relations course offered during both the fall and spring semesters.
+The team is currently ranked 4th in North America.
+It is supported by the Steven J. Green School of International and Public Affairs and its founding Dean, Dr. John F. Stack, Jr. The FIU Model United Nations Program is an international relations course offered during both the fall and spring semesters.
 The course provides an interactive environment engrossing students in the different aspects of political and international affairs.

 Attending each conference is taken care of in advance by the university.
 Please note; however, that attendance at each conference only covers each attending students travel, hotel, and registration fees.
 Each attending delegate is responsible for providing their own meals.
 FIU MUN also hosts the annual FIU Model UN High School Conference, a Model UN conference designed for high school students.

 Applications are currently available by clicking here.
-Prospective applicants will be contacted immediately following the submission of their application.
-It is imperative that each student fill out their contact information legibly.
-Moreover, a working email address or working number should be provided by the applicant.
+Prospective applicants will be contacted shortly following the submission of their application.

 The Model UN program requires complete commitment from all of its students.
 Aside from normal classroom activities, membership demands that each student attend coordinated FIU MUN activities, conferences, classes, training seminars and other events not listed.